FlorianLebrun/script.cli/readme.md

 # Library for commands script

-Is design to make __simple and not performant__ synchronous program with cli.
+It is designed to make __simple and not performant__ synchronous program with cli.

 The __typescript definition__ will help to see other exposed features.